 All Children - All Families: Placement & Finalization

-Agencies must support LGBT families waiting for child placements, just as they support all families, through their advocacy, communication and support systems.
+Agencies must support LGBTQ families waiting for child placements, just as they support all families, through their advocacy, communication and support systems.
 This includes preparing families for the likely waiting period and potential obstacles to placements, offering support and advocacy whenever appropriate.

-Best practices in supporting waiting LGBT families:
+Best practices in supporting waiting LGBTQ families:

 Read more in Promising Practices Guide: Placement [PDF]

 The homestudy process should include discussions and decisions on all these items.
-As finalization approaches, agencies should prepare their LGBT clients for any unique issues they may face.
+As finalization approaches, agencies should prepare their LGBTQ clients for any unique issues they may face.
 Some states do allow couples to go through the homestudy and legal finalization process together as a couple.
 When they complete that process, they are both the legal parents of the child.
 Many states do not allow a same-sex couple to finalize in that way.

 Read more in Promising Practices Guide: Adoption Finalization [PDF]